EO-DataHub/eodhp-workspace-services/README.md

 - `./docs/swagger.yaml`: YAML version of the same
 - `./docs/openapi.yaml`: OpenAPI v3-compliant version (converted)

 The `swaggo/swag` tool only supports Swagger 2.0 (OpenAPI v2) and does not generate OpenAPI v3 specs natively.
-If your tooling or downstream consumers require OpenAPI v3 (such as for client SDK generation, validation, or documentation portals), you must use a converter like `swagger2openapi` to upgrade the spec.
+If your tooling or downstream consumers require OpenAPI v3, you must use a converter like `swagger2openapi` to upgrade the spec.

 This is handled automatically in the make docs step, but keep in mind that certain OpenAPI v3 features will only be available after conversion.